cwong8751/portfolio/README.md

 My name is Carl, I am a sophomore at Washington University in St. Louis.
 I study computer science and minor in human computer interaction.
-I play cities skylines in my free time and I love motorcycles.

 ## Where am I from: